wikimedia/phoenix/docs/artifact.md

 > "Folks who do systems analysis have a great belief in “leverage points.”
 These are places within a complex system where a small shift in one thing can produce big changes in everything." -- Donella Meadows

 However we approach it, the first step is a doozy.
 There is no *iterative* path towards transformation.
 Neither is there a lift-and-shift migration option.
-We need to find leverage points: capabilities in the system that we can decouple from the current day-to-day operations.
-As challenging as leverage points may be, to find and to change, they unlock highly-valuable opportunities.
+We need to find capabilities in the system that we can decouple from the current day-to-day operations.
+As challenging as leverage points may be to find and to change, they unlock highly-valuable opportunities.
 While simultaneously laying a strong and cohesive foundation for the future system.

 The leverage points explored in this PoV are:
-1.  giving shape and structure to Knowledge
-2.     designing inherent relationships between knowledge parts to create collections
+1.  [*Giving shape and structure to Knowledge*](#the-shape-of-knowledge): Honestly, we don't know if it's humanly possible to "structure" Wikipedia content sufficiently. the knowledge we want to share with the world isn't made for modern distributions.
+We must try.
+Also, knowledge is currently shaped by the context of "web page" and that doesn't fit emerging contexts.
+2.  [*Designing inherent relationships between knowledge parts to create collections*](#the-shape-of-collections): Collections are relationships developed, programatically or by editors, between pieces of knowledge.
+The way humans envision and plan these relationships shapes the way the knowledge is developed.
+The PoV pre-builds the knowledge payload (an answer to the queries) based on the relationships we know are the most valued.
+How would we expand this over time?
-3.        building decoupled relationships between parts of the system rather than building capabilities into the software (this includes changing the choreography of essential activities)
+3.  *Building decoupled relationships between parts of the system* rather than building capabilities into the software: This includes changing the choreography of essential activities ... in many ways, the paradigm itself is changing.

+Exploring patterns and identifying leverage points helped us prioritize questions to explore next.

 ### Big questions
 The scope of questions we need to answer, some we have not yet discovered, is equally monumental.
 The PoV leaves many questions unanswered -- on purpose.
 We are *triggering cross-functional discussions and decisions needed* to discern a path forward.
 While we have more questions than answers, we are significantly more confident in the questions.
 Top four include: